 Max Schofield is a commercial chancery barrister with an interest in VAT liability and rates as well as contractual disputes and commercial injunctions.

 Max has been instructed to advise and appear on a broad range of cases concerning a taxpayer’s legitimate expectation from an HMRC decision, the VAT treatment of various food and drinks products, and cases of unjust enrichment.
 He accepts instructions for matters in the High Court, County Court and First Tier Tribunal (Tax).
 For further information, please see the 'Expertise' drop-down below.

-Prior to working at the Bar, Max successfully completed two master’s degrees in law and published numerous papers and contributions on topics as diverse as the European Commission’s legislative competence on VAT rates, the Gulf Cooperation Council’s implementation of a VAT, an analysis of English case law on MTIC carousel fraud, and the taxation of food and cakes.
+Throughout his academic studies, Max published numerous papers in tax journals concerning international VAT.
+He continues to author and present papers at conferences and has written on topics as diverse as VAT and Brexit, the European Commission’s legislative competence on VAT rates, the Gulf Cooperation Council’s implementation of a VAT, an analysis of English case law on MTIC carousel fraud, and the taxation of food and cakes.

 Schofield, M., GCC VAT: Rates Roadmap, in: VAT in the Gulf Region, (2017), MENA Business Law Review, 03/2017, 39-48.

 De la Feria, R., Schofield, M., Towards an [Unlawful] Modernized EU VAT Rate Policy, (2017), EC Tax Review 2017/2, 89-96.

 Schofield, M., De la Feria, R., Section 123: VAT: representatives and security; Section 124: VAT: joint and several liability of operators of online marketplaces, (2016), 5 British Tax Review, 203-210.

 Schofield, M., De la Feria, R., Section 126: VAT: women’s sanitary products, (2016), 5 British Tax Review, 210-217.